 Kaukau and Koemurun are excellent wall dives.
 Each has one protected side, perfect for viewing healthy hard coral gardens.
 Their more exposed sides feature pelagics often spotted off in the blue.

 Leru Cut cannot be missed!
 Hop off your liveaboard boat and glide along between the walls of a crevasse that cuts through the island itself.
 Rays of the sun sparkle and scatter along the walls as they shine across your path.
 At the back of the cut, surface and enjoy a view of the jungle while you listen to the tropical birds call out around you.
 You may also meet some locals here.

 Another famous site, Mirror Pond, is a spectacular cave dive and wall combination.
 Peer closely into the sea fans and spot the pygmy seahorses swaying along, hanging on by their tails.

 Don't miss Bat Cave, easily accessed and full of small and large critters.
 Bring your torch so you can take a peek at the nocturnal residents hanging at the top of the cavern, giving it its name.
 You may be lucky and spot the baby reef sharks that like to relax at the entrance to the cave.

 Getting to the Russell Islands

 Honiara is the capital and primary port of departure & arrival for Solomon Islands liveaboards and lies on the northern shore of Guadalcanal Island.
-All liveaboard dive expeditions depart from Honiara and the Russell Islands are directly Northwest, approximately 48 kilometres from the island itself and approximately 100 km from Honiara.
-This area can be explored on a 3 day cruise or part of a longer itinerary.
+All liveaboard dive expeditions depart from Honiara and the Russell Islands are directly Northwest, approximately 48 kilometers from the island itself and approximately 100 km from Honiara.
+This area can be explored on a 3-day cruise or part of a longer itinerary.